 The state of our town generally is strong.
-Our finances are stable, the Wakefield Public Schools and other town departments provide needed services, and we have seen our community come together in good times and bad.
+Throughout this prolonged pandemic, we have maintained a balanced and fiscally responsible budget, and we continue to provide high-quality educational, public health, and public safety services.
+Most significantly, we have seen our community come together in good times and bad.
 Yet there is so much more we must do to move Wakefield forward.
-As your Town Councilor, I'm focused on working for progress in the following areas:
+As your Town Councilor, I'm focused on achieving progress in the following areas:

 1. Making Wakefield More Livable for All Residents

-Our community has undergone a great deal of change over the last several years, and further growth and development in our town is inevitable.
+Our community has undergone tremendous change during the last several years, and further growth and development in our town is inevitable.
 As your Town Councilor, one of my priorities is to assure that Wakefield remains a vibrant, accessible, and affordable community for all residents.

-A key part of promoting a livable community is building thriving business districts downtown and in Greenwood.
-As your Town Councilor, I support hiring an Economic Development Officer for the community.
-Part of this individual’s role would be to recruit businesses and cultural organizations that can round out the great businesses we already have, including “pop up” businesses that will give residents and visitors new reasons to shop and dine in Wakefield.
+A key part of achieving a livable community is building and maintaining thriving business districts, both downtown and in Greenwood.
+As your Town Councilor, I was a major proponent of hiring a Community and Economic Development Director for the Town.
+Part of this individual’s role is to recruit businesses and cultural organizations that can round out the great businesses we already have, including “pop up” businesses that will give residents and visitors new reasons to shop and dine in Wakefield.

 Promoting livability also means focusing on affordability.
-As home values increase in Wakefield, we must redouble our efforts to assure that our most vulnerable residents are able to stay in their homes, and that young people have the opportunity to put down roots here.
-I'm working with our legislative delegation to secure approval for our local senior property tax credit, and I will push to expand this credit as individual tax burdens change.
-As your Town Councilor, I will do more to actively promote the Town’s existing tax abatement programs and other benefits for veterans and individuals with disabilities.
-Finally, I'm committed to finding new opportunities to help our residents facing financial challenges stay in their homes, including partnering with the Wakefield Municipal Gas and Light Department to identify energy savings programs targeted to seniors and other vulnerable residents.
+As home values continue to climb in Wakefield, we must redouble our efforts to assure that our most vulnerable residents can remain in their homes, and that young people have the opportunity to put down roots here.
+I worked with our legislative delegation to secure approval for our local senior property tax credit, and I will lead the effort to further ease the tax burden on Wakefield's seniors.
+As your Town Councilor, I will promote the Town’s existing tax abatement programs and other benefits for veterans and individuals with disabilities.
+Finally, I'm committed to finding new opportunities to help our residents facing financial challenges stay in their homes, including partnering with the Wakefield Municipal Gas and Light Department to identify energy savings programs for seniors and other vulnerable residents.

-Hiring an Economic Development Officer will help promote affordability in Wakefield.
-Our community has over two million square feet in commercial real estate currently available for lease.
-My vision is that the Economic Development Officer would work with property owners to find long-term commercial tenants for these properties, which would help reduce the Town’s reliance on residential property taxes.
-The Economic Development Officer also will allow the Town to take a proactive approach in promoting development projects that will bring a diversity of housing options to our community, including affordable housing and senior housing.
+The hiring of a Community and Economic Development Director has helped promote affordability in Wakefield.
+Our community has over two million square feet in commercial real estate available for lease.
+My vision is that the Community and Economic Development Director will work with property owners to identify long-term commercial tenants for these properties, which would reduce the Town’s reliance on residential property taxes.
+The Community and Economic Development Director also will allow the Town to take a proactive approach in promoting diverse housing development projects, including market-rate housing for working families and senior housing.

 2. Promoting Openness and Good Government

 Town government is the purest form of democracy — through Town Meeting, all citizens can participate in making the decisions that will shape Wakefield’s future.
-But too often, it’s difficult for residents to find information about the key issues facing our town, and too often, town government does not operate in as open and professional a manner as it should.
-As a Town Councilor, I'm focusing on improving how the Town communicates with residents, assuring that we follow recognized best practices in every aspect of town operations, and giving residents a voice in town government.
+But too often, it’s difficult for residents to find information about the key issues facing our town.
+Town government should strive to always operate in an open and professional manner.
+As your Town Councilor, I'm focusing on improving resident communication, assuring that we follow recognized best practices in every aspect of town operations, and giving residents a voice in town government.

 I believe that the Town Council has a critical role in promoting better communication from our government.
-As your Town Councilor, I advocate for improvements to the Town’s website and Facebook page so that information is posted in a more timely and complete way, and that content is clearly indexed and easily searchable.
-I also am exploring other avenues for communicating with residents, such as the inclusion of information in utility bills and the use of the reverse 911 system to notify residents of key town events and meetings.
-Finally, I'm promoting the development of a standardized and consistent process for soliciting citizen volunteers for Town boards and committees so that we can recruit a broader and more diverse group of participants.
+As your Town Councilor, I publish summaries of all of our Town Council meetings, and I have held office hours every month since I was first elected.
+I have advocated for improvements to the Town’s website and Facebook page so that information is posted in a more timely and complete way, and that content is clearly indexed and easily searchable.
+I also have advocated for other avenues for communicating with residents, such as the inclusion of information in utility bills and the use of the reverse 911 system to notify residents of key town events and meetings.
+Finally, I have promoted the development of a standardized and consistent process for soliciting citizen volunteers for Town boards and committees so that we can recruit a broader and more diverse group of participants.